MediaComem/comem-archidep/ex/netlify-static-deployment.md

 ## :exclamation: Create a Netlify account

-Go to the [Netlify signup page][netlify-signup] and create an account using GitHub:
+Go to the [Netlify signup page][netlify-signup] and create an account using
+GitHub:

 ![Register a Netlify Account](../images/netlify-signup.png)

 Once you are done with the registration, you will be asked to deploy your first project.
 You can try either try it out or skip this step:

 ![Skip onboarding deploy](../images/netlify-signup-skip.png)

 ### :books: What is Netlify?

 [Netlify][netlify] is a popular hosting platform for static sites, which are websites that are composed of HTML, CSS, and JavaScript files that are served to the client exactly as they are stored on the server.
-Netlify provides a range of features and tools to help developers build, deploy, and manage static sites, including:
+Netlify provides a range of features and tools to help developers build, deploy, and manage static sites,
+including:

 - **Continuous deployment**: Netlify automatically builds and deploys your static site whenever you push updates to a repository.
 This makes it easy to keep your site up to date without having to manually build and deploy it.

-- **SSL/TLS certificates**: Netlify provides free SSL/TLS certificates to secure your site with HTTPS.
+- **SSL/TLS certificates**: Netlify provides free SSL/TLS certificates (obtained
+  from Let's Encrypt) to secure your site with HTTPS.

-- **Global CDN**: Netlify uses a global content delivery network (CDN) to serve your static site from locations around the world, which can improve the performance and availability of your site.
+- **Global CDN**: Netlify uses a global content delivery network (CDN) to serve your static site from various locations around the world, which can improve the performance and availability of your site.

 Overall, Netlify is a powerful and convenient platform for hosting and managing static sites, with a range of features that make it easy to build, deploy, and optimize your project.

 You will be using the Netlify CLI to deploy your site.
 With the Netlify CLI, you can create new sites, deploy updates to your existing sites, set up continuous deployment, manage your team's access to sites, and more,  directly from the command-line.

 ## :exclamation: Install Node.js and the Netlify CLI

 ### :exclamation: Install Node.js

 For this exercise you will be using a command-line tool created by Netlify.
 You will need to install Node.js to use this CLI.
 The easiest way to do so, is to head to the [Node.js Downloads][node-downloads] and choose the appropriate installer for your machine.

 ### :books: What is Node?

 [Node.js][node] is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It allows developers to execute JavaScript code on the server side, rather than just in a web browser.
 This enables the creation of server-side applications with JavaScript, which was previously not possible.

 Node.js also includes a large and growing library of open-source packages (called "modules") that can be easily installed and used in Node.js applications, making it easy to add functionality without having to build it from scratch.

 Node.js has become popular for creating web servers and building scalable network applications, as it is able to handle a large number of concurrent connections with high throughput.
 It is often used in combination with other tools and frameworks, such as Express.js, to build web applications and APIs.

->:space_invader: Installing Node.js this way can cause headaches down the road.
-It is good practice to use version managers instead.
-One of the main benefits is the ability to easily switch between different versions of Node.js.
-This is particularly useful when working on projects that require a specific version of Node.js, or when testing how a project works with different versions of Node.js.
-A version manager also allows you to have multiple versions of Node.js installed on the same machine, which can be useful for developing and testing applications that need to support multiple versions of Node.js.
-Here are a few Node version managers:
+> :space_invader: Installing Node.js this way can cause headaches down the road.
+> It is good practice to use version managers instead.
+One of the main benefits
+> is the ability to easily switch between different versions of Node.js.
+This is
+> particularly useful when working on projects that require a specific version
+> of Node.js, or when testing how a project works with different versions of
+> Node.js.
+A version manager also allows you to have multiple versions of
+> Node.js installed on the same machine, which can be useful for developing and
+> testing applications that need different versions of Node.js.
+Here are a few
+> Node version managers:
+>
+> - [nodenv][nodenv]
 > - [nvm][nvm]
 > - [n][n]
 > - [volta][volta]
-> - [asdf][asdf] (can be used for multiple runtimes)
+> - [asdf][asdf] (also supports other platforms than Node.js)

-### :question: Check Node.js installation
+### :question: Check your Node.js installation

 To make sure Node.js is installed, try the following:

 ```bash